neuro-inc/neuro-cli/docs/jobs_reference.rst

                                      cluster resources (memory, CPU/GPU etc).

       :param float life_span: job run-time limit in seconds.
 Pass `None` to disable.

-      :param float privileged: Run job in privileged mode.
-This mode should be supported by cluster.

       :return: :class:`JobDescription` instance with information about started job.